joepavitt/node-red-satellites/README.md

 ## Changelog

-v0.3.0
+v0.5.0
+ - Add Planet Labs satellites to the dropdown list v0.3.0
   - New 3d rendering using lat,lon,alt - that is much more accurate.
 Also includes sun in correct relative position, ability to ride along with the chosen satellite, and pause/resume gentle rotation.
 Updated examples.